videvide/videvide.github.io/content/posts/learn-about-javascript-and-its-ecosystem-while-building-a-toy-project.md

 import { validateBlogPostFormData } from "../validate";

-// simple async function to load into our express route export async function dashboard(req: Request, res: Response) {
+// simple async function to load into our express route
+// since we export it as default, we import it like so: dashboardController export default async function(req: Request, res: Response) {
   // we extract the form data from the request const formData: BlogPostFormData = req.body;
   // validate form data